 How to store and how to serve Grappa

 Grappa bottles should be stored upright, particularly those with cork stoppers to avoid cork degradation.
-Bottles should be kept out of direct sunlight and heat, preferably at 59 °F or 15°C. Once open reseals between serves and be aware that clear spirits gradually lose subtle aromas…
+Bottles should be kept out of direct sunlight and heat, preferably at 59°F or 15°C. Once open, reseal it after pouring and be aware that clear spirits gradually lose subtle aromas.

 Proper maintenance for grappa glasses

 After enjoyed a drink of Grappa, rinse glasses with warm water and stand them upside down on a fresh dishcloth to drain.
 Simple and pleasant!